Try these gluten and dairy-free camping recipes and tips for your next camping adventure. Stick with your diet in the great outdoors.

 Gluten-free Dairy-free Camping Snack Recipes

-Hummus is easy to make at home and pack for camping, and while it does need to be kept cold, it’s great for snacking with gluten-free crackers or chopped veggies.
+Hummus is easy to make at home and pack for camping, and while it does need to be kept cold, it’s great for snacking with gluten-free crackers, gluten-free pretzels, or chopped veggies.
 My family loves carrots, celery, and red pepper slices.

 If you like snacking on sweets mid-day or on the road, try this delicious homemade granola with loads of coconut flavor and sweetness.
 Make this up at home and pack it for the road!